 I have achieved a lot but there are always new projects and new mountains that I want to climb.
-Something I want to do is to push sustainability further in different directions.
-Whether it’s with coloured stones, with other metals, our fragrances – there is a lot to be done there and when you’ve done a little part you feel better.
+Something I really want to do is to push sustainability further in different directions.
+Whether it’s with coloured stones, with other metals, our fragrances – there is a lot to be done.

 What is a stone that is close to your heart that you always like to have present in your collections?

 Going back to the red carpet collection do you have any pieces you can show us?

 There are a pair of earrings featuring orchids; one of my favourite flowers.
 They are totally made out of titanium so are super light and representing nature perfectly.

 Then going back to the animal world, we have a little seal ring.
 It’s fully set with diamonds.
 Then we have a dolphin with a Paraiba and a beautiful watch with emeralds and diamonds in a flower shape.

 Last but not least we have a beautiful bracelet with pink and white diamonds inspired by the blossoms of the Japanese cherry tree.

 What is a challenge you are facing now that you can share with us?